-Importantly, this termination option is not available to consumers with PCH, and any early settlement of the arrangement comes with punitive costs - usually the sum of all remaining monthly rentals.
+Importantly, this termination option is not available to consumers with PCH and the conditions around any early settlement remain unregulated, often coming with punitive costs - usually the sum of all remaining monthly rentals.
 It is likely that this loss of flexibility with the PCH product is a ticking timebomb for the finance providers, as it would not appear to be in consumers' interests and is thus running against the trend for increased vigilance regarding affordability and customer vulnerability.
-Whilst it is currently an unregulated product, noises from both the FLA (Finance & Leasing Association) and the FCA suggest that any continued growth in market share will lead to regulatory scrutiny, especially if customers start to protest at termination conditions, which were potentially not made entirely-clear to them at contract inception.
+Noises from both the FLA (Finance & Leasing Association) and the FCA suggest that any continued growth in market share will lead to regulatory scrutiny, especially if customers start to protest at termination conditions, which were potentially not made entirely clear to them at contract inception.